WilDCats at the Capitol

 Academic Responsibilities and Expectations

 Students participating in the program are required to live in program-organized housing.
 The University of Kentucky contracts with the Washington Intern Student Housing (WISH) program to locate students in close proximity with their internship experience.
-WISH locations house students only, are furnished, in the historic District, and Metro accessible.
-All efforts will be made to house University of Kentucky students together, but there are no guarantees.
+WISH housing is studentsonly, fully furnished, located in the historic District, and Metro accessible.
 The University of Kentucky Code of Student Conduct applies to students living in WISH housing during their internship period.

 The WISH partnership includes double or triple bedroom occupancy on Capitol Hill.
-The following rental rates apply:
+The following rental rates apply and will be billed through the regular UK billing process:

 WISH programs, receptions, social mixers, and speakers are free for all residents.
 Each resident living in WISH housing must complete and sign the WISH Housing Application Form prior to term.
 Housing Application Forms are due to WISH 60 days prior to the applicable move-in date.